 Arcade is a small village on the Portuguese Camino De Santiago in the Galicia region of Spain.
 The village serves as a stopping point between Redondela and Pontevedra.

-The Village of Arcade, with its stone houses over one hundred years old, nestled in the green hills that plunge into tranquil bays, will transport you to another time.
+The village of Arcade with its stone houses over one hundred years old nestled in the green hills that plunge into tranquil bays will transport visitors to another time and place.
 There are ancient Roman bridges, cobblestone streets, and narrow lanes that pass up and down through old-time neighbourhoods with traditional horreos on almost every home.

 Relax On The Beach

-Arcade is located on the Atlantic Coast and, if you visit Arcade during the summer months, you will be blessed with many small coves and pristine beaches to take a dip (or at least wet your feet) after a long day on the Camino.
+Arcade is located on the Atlantic Coast so many pilgrims enjoy the small coves and pristine beaches where they can take a dip after a long day on the Camino during the summer months.

 Many of the beaches have small bars and cafes serving simple cuisine.

 Arcade is famous for its oysters.
 In the first week of April, thousands descend on the village to celebrate the yearly oyster festival.
 Outside of this time, oysters are available from the small oyster bars dotted along the main street.

 The Puente Sampaio played a significant role in the history of Arcade being the main battleground where the French were defeated in the Napoleonic Wars (see above).

 The bridge that runs over the River Verdugo was first constructed in Roman times.
 The bridge that remains today was rebuilt in medieval times and pilgrims walk over the bridge on the way to Pontevedra.

 Built in the 12th century, the Castle of Soutomaior was one of the major castles in the Galician region.
 The castle has a functioning draw bridge and visitors can walk around the battlements of the Castle.